 10. Steve Jobs' Advice for Entrepreneurs

 In order to do anything great in life over a long period of time, it's important to love what you do.
-Steve Jobs knew it, and he explains it eloquently in this video.
+Steve Jobs knew it, and he dishes out some great advice for entrepreneurs in this video.

 11. Derek Sivers: How To Start A Movement

 Starting a movement requires a great leader, but it also requires courageous followers.
 Someone who will be the first person to follow the leader.
 Which one are you?